Entanglement and quantum tomography with top quarks at the LHC: Entanglement in production

 On the other hand, for a $q\bar{q}$ initial state, the state is entangled in all phase space since

 This inequality is only saturated at $\Theta=0$ or at threshold, where $q\bar{q}$ reaction produces a $t\bar{t}$ pair with spins aligned along the beam axis in a correlated but separable mixed state,

-Thus, in these limits, the degree of entanglement is expected to be small, as can seen in Fig. \ref{fig:Concurrence}b where we represent the concurrence of $\rho^{q\bar{q}}(M_{t\bar{t}},\hat{k})$.
+Thus, in these limits, the degree of entanglement is expected to be small, as can be seen in Fig. \ref{fig:Concurrence}b where we represent the concurrence of $\rho^{q\bar{q}}(M_{t\bar{t}},\hat{k})$.

 We also see that in the opposite limit of very high energies and production angles, we reach again a maximally entangled state, as in Fig. \ref{fig:Concurrence}a.
 Indeed, in this limit the quantum state of the $t\bar{t}$ pair converges to the same state for $gg$ production, Eq. (\ref{eq:triplet}).
 The reason behind the convergence is the dominance of the orbital angular momentum contribution over the spin contribution.
-Therefore, an important part of the entanglement structure can be understood from conservation laws between the initial and final state, without the need to invoke the particular form of the effective QCD interaction.

 With the help of the partonic processes, we compute the spin density matrix $\rho(M_{t\bar{t}},\hat{k})$ characterizing $t\bar{t}$ production at the LHC by Eq. (\ref{eq:partonicstates}).
-For the computation of the probabilities $w_I(M_{t\bar{t}},\hat{k})$ for each process, the c.m. frame of the $pp$ collisions is set to be $\sqrt{s}=13$~TeV, $\sqrt{s}$ being the invariant mass of the $pp$ pair, which corresponds to the latest data recorded \cite{Aaboud:2019hwz,Sirunyan:2019lnl} (see Appendix \ref{app:PDF} for the details).
-We analyze the presence of entanglement in $\rho(M_{t\bar{t}},\hat{k})$ in Fig. \ref{fig:Concurrence}c, while in Fig. \ref{fig:Concurrence}d the associated differential cross-section is represented.
-We note the strong resemblance between Figs. \ref{fig:Concurrence}a,c, resulting from the dominance of gluon fusion in $t\bar{t}$ production at the LHC, i.e., $w_{q\bar{q}}(M_{t\bar{t}},\hat{k})\ll w_{gg}(M_{t\bar{t}},\hat{k})$ \cite{Bernreuther2004}.
+For the computation of the probabilities $w_I(M_{t\bar{t}},\hat{k})$ for each process, the CM frame of the $pp$ collisions is set to be $\sqrt{s}=13$~TeV, which corresponds to the latest data recorded~\cite{Aaboud:2019hwz,Sirunyan:2019lnl}.
+We analyze the presence of entanglement in $\rho(M_{t\bar{t}},\hat{k})$ in Fig. \ref{fig:Concurrence}c, while in Fig. \ref{fig:Concurrence}d the associated differential cross section is displayed.
+We note the strong resemblance between Figs.~\ref{fig:Concurrence}a,c, resulting from the dominance of gluon fusion in $t\bar{t}$ production at the LHC, i.e., $w_{q\bar{q}}(M_{t\bar{t}},\hat{k})\ll w_{gg}(M_{t\bar{t}},\hat{k})$~\cite{Bernreuther2004}.
 From Fig. \ref{fig:Concurrence}d, we also see that a strong signal is expected in the lower sub-region close to threshold where $\rho(M_{t\bar{t}},\hat{k})$ is entangled.
-We finally note that previous approaches for signaling entanglement in high-energy physics based on the entanglement entropy \cite{Kharzeev2017,Martens2018,Tu2020} are not useful here since they are only valid for pure states.